alopez/alopez.github.com/email.md

   not respond to your email.

 Are you interested in other university business?
-: My responsibilities at the university are limited to advising my current PhD students.
+: I am on leave from the university for the 2021-22 academic year, and during this time my responsibilities are limited to advising my current PhD students.
 I am unlikely to respond to emails about other university business.

 Are you interested in something not covered by the answers above?
 : It is unlikely